Yuvaraj-Viswanathan/arduino-radar-object-detection/README.md

 - Open `radar.ino` from the `Arduino_Code/` folder.
 - Upload it to your Arduino UNO using the Arduino IDE.

-### 3. Run Processing Visualization
-- Open `radar_visual.pde` from the `Processing_Visualization/` folder in Processing IDE.
-- Choose the correct serial port for the Arduino.
-- Click "Run" to visualize the radar sweep in real-time.

 ## 📸 Demo
 ![Radar Demo](images/radar-demo.png)